Serengeti National Park, Tanzania

 Preservation and Conservation Efforts

-Conservation in the Serengeti has been an ongoing effort for decades.
+Conservation efforts in the Serengeti have been ongoing for decades.
 Early conservationists like Bernhard Grzimek played a crucial role in bringing global attention to the park.
 His film “Serengeti Shall Not Die” helped raise awareness about the importance of preserving this delicate ecosystem.

 Tourism and Accessibility